petarpesho/guestbook/README.md

 - `POST /submit` - where users can submit feedback about their stay in imaginary hotel

-  Data that should be send by POST request:
+  Data that should be send by POST request in json format:

   ```
   {
-    "authorName": string,
+    "authorName": "string",
-    "body": string,
+    "body": "string",
-    "dateCreated": date
+    "dateCreated": "string"
   }
   ```